jyl7094/LeetCall/README.md

 ## Features

-- Custom problem lists for LeetCode users
+- Custom Problem Lists: Build personalized lists of LeetCode problems you want to focus on.
-- Confidence grading for each problem
+- Confidence Grading: Assign a confidence level to each problem, helping you track your mastery.
-- Intelligent spaced repetition reminders
+- Intelligent Spaced Repetition Reminders: Get smart notifications on when to revisit problems, based on proven spaced repetition principles, to maximize retention and minimize study time.
-- Convenient popup UI for quick access
+- Convenient Popup UI: Quickly access and manage your problem list directly from your browser toolbar.

 ---